thestokkan/docusaurus-test/docs/app-dev-course/modules/modul1/index.md

 #### Tasks

-1. [Create text resources](/app/development/ux/texts/#add-and-change-texts-in-an-application) for the components of the first form.
+1. [Create text resources](./) for the components of the first form.
 The text should provide descriptions of the required input and will appear above the respective fields.
 Refer to the upcoming task to identify the components for which you'll need these texts.
-2. [Change the display name for the application](/app/development/ux/texts/#change-application-title).
+2. [Change the display name for the application](./).
 It is important that the application's display name sounds good and describes the service well.
-3. [Add translation(s) for the texts](/app/development/ux/texts/#add-and-change-texts-in-an-application).
+3. [Add translation(./).
 The application must be available in Norwegian Bokmål, Norwegian Nynorsk, and English.
 In the initial version, supporting only one of these languages is sufficient.

 Remember to upload changes when working in Designer to update the repository.